CodeForAfrica/HURUmap/README.md

 Once you have told HURUmap about your tables, it'll ensure that they exist in the database.
 You can then import the raw data from CSV.

+#### Adding custom styles to your embeds

+You can customize the styles of your iframe embed by creating a `.css` file in your static directory and you append it to the iframe link like this `<iframe ... src="... &stylesheet=/static/css/embed_test.css" ... ></iframe>
+`

 ## Deployment

 ### HURUmap Basic